 5. Crack 2 eggs into a bowl and lightly beat them with a whisk.
 Avoid creating too much foam.
 Set aside.

-6. In an another bowl, add a dash of salt, sugar, condensed milk, heavy cream and milk.
-Micro-wave for about 2 mins.
-Mix with a spatula until all the sugar is dissolved.
+6. In cooking pot, add a dash of salt, sugar, condensed milk, heavy cream and milk.
+Heat it almost boiled (but below 70℃).

-7. Add the milk mixture thoughtfully to the beaten egg and mix gently with a spatula.
+7. Pour the milk mixture thoughtfully to the beaten egg and mix gently with a spatula.

 8. Sieve the mixture with a fine mesh strainer to remove any lumps.
 Do this twice.
 Gently pour the mixture into the pudding molds evenly.

-9. Cover each pudding cup with aluminum foil.
-Prepare a hot water bath using a deep roasting tray and gently place the cups in it.
-The hot water has to reach 3/4 of the height of the molds.
+9. Cover each pudding cup with aluminum foil (tried not with, also it worked nicely though).
+Prepare a hot water (about 50℃) bath using a deep roasting tray and, then gently place the cups in it.
+The hot water has to reach about 2/5 of the height of the cups.

 11. Let the puddings cool down (for 15~30min), and store them in the fridge.